 On-campus Bachelor's Degree Program

-KU offers a bachelor of science in respiratory care degree with the option to specialize in pulmonary rehabilitation, neonatology, adult critical care, management, education, sleep disorders, cardiopulmonary diagnostics, or hyperbaric oxygen therapy.
+KU offers a bachelor of science in respiratory care degree with the option to specialize in neonatal, pediatric or adult critical care, management, education, sleep disorders, pulmonary rehabilitation, or cardiopulmonary diagnostics.
 Most students enter the program after completing the sophomore year of undergraduate study or after two years of community college course work.
 With an advanced curriculum and located at an academic medical center, students receive extensive experience in advanced respiratory therapy techniques.
 The program includes a semester-long clinical assignment during the senior year in the student's area of specialization.

 RRT-to-Bachelor’s Degree Bridge Program

 The University of Kansas also offers a program for the respiratory therapist with the RRT credential to obtain a bachelor's degree.
 This program is perfect for students unable to be physically present on campus or those with schedule constraints which make traditional college class schedules a challenge.
 Courses in this program are Web-based and are available anytime from anywhere in the world with an Internet connection.
 Note: This program is only available to professional respiratory therapists having the RRT credential.